Improve how you meet this standard

 The Department for Education produces the Children’s social work workforce data annually, which provides some insight into high-level workforce data.
 Some local authorities have used agency social workers as a quick solution to solve recruitment challenges.
 However, this approach often causes higher costs and presents retention difficulties.
 This can impact on continuity of care and outcomes for children and families.

 Try to involve practitioners from diverse backgrounds and other stakeholders in co-designing your approach.
 Evidence on effective methods for attracting, recruiting, and retaining social workers is scarce.
 Research with healthcare professionals suggests innovative approaches can provide insights and enriches the values-based recruitment process.
 For more information on how to use co-design, see Employment standard 4: Wellbeing.
-See more information about values-based recruitment in Employer standard 2: Workplace planning - Tools and resources
+See more information about values-based recruitment in Employer standard 2: Workplace planning - Professional development.

 Several initiatives have focused on international recruitment of social workers and social care staff, with resources and guidance available from the Local Government Association.
 Similarly, Social Work England offers guidance on assessment, support, and training to international applicants seeking registration.